nidhi5tyagi/EI_Doctor-project/README.md

 # EI_Doctor-project

-Here’s a Markdown document describing the project requirements, functionality, and implementation details:
+The project requirements, functionality, and implementation details:

 ---